Sanjay0911-c/Sanjay0911-c/README.md

 ###

-<p align="left">My name is  Sanjay C and I'm a 1st year student at Anna Univeristy, Madras Institute of Technology Campus from ....</p>
+<p align="left">My name is  Sanjay C and I'm a 1st year student at Anna Univeristy, Madras Institute of Technology Campus.</p>

 ###